thisisashwinraj/Ashwin-Mini-Learning-Projects/README.md

 > **Technical Stack**: Python, Streamlit, Machine Learning

 # Contribution
 New contributors of all experience levels are welcomed to contribute to this repository.
-Basic information about the various projects has been included in their respective READMEs.
+Basic information about the various projects have been included in their respective READMEs.
+This repository is maintained by [Ashwin Raj](https://github.com/ashwinraj-in)

 Contributors may open issues, suggest edits, send pull requests with improvements and/or add new projects to this repository.
 However, for major changes, it is recommended that you open an issue first to discuss what you would like to change.